vis-kid/previewer/_posts/2016-06-30-Getting-Started-With-The-Asset-Pipeline-02.markdown

 ### Compilation

 You have two options where you  want to compile your assets.
-YOu compile on your production server or locally.
-Local compilation means that you exectute this process on your own machine first and then push it to production.
+You compile on your production server or locally.
+Local compilation means that you execute this process on your own machine first and then push it to production.
 This has the advantages that you don’t need write access to the file system on a production server and if you deploy to multiple servers you can do this process only once.
 Not needing to precompile your assets on the server if deployed changes do not include asset changes is another benefit of precompiling locally.

 Precompiling assets is one of these things we need to do before we send them our “pure”, compiled CSS, HTML and JS.
 Servers should probably not need to know about how to deal with high-level languages like Sass, Slim and whatnot.
 They have enough responsibilities already.
 For that to work, you are responsible of having the compression and minifying gems ready on your machine.
 You can put these compiled assets in your Git repo—or whatever version control tool you prefer—and deploy only these final assets to production.